 For a cottage style house, it is nice to see some variation between the weatherboards and the windows and this image below with Taubmans Brilliant White fascia, eaves and windows partnered with Taubmans Windswept Beach for the weatherboards works really well.

-Ideal whites for painting trim
+Ideal white paints for exterior trim

 If you are painting a house in its entirety and simply using a white for your trim you will need to consider what will work with your wall colour, as you would for an interior.
 You also need to consider the look that you want to achieve.
 If you like the idea of a really fresh white trim, you can opt for something like Dulux Vivid White.
 However, if you want something a little more serviceable then I would recommend a softer, dirtier white like Dulux Caspar White.
 Remember that these two whites together are very different but outside and partnered with a darker neutral for the walls, you don’t notice the difference, you will just achieve a different effect.